Irma Capece Minutolo

-Irma Capece Minutolo (born 6 August 1935) is an Italian former opera singer who was one of the last companions of King Farouk I of Egypt.
-In recent years, she claims she was the king's last wife, and now uses the name Irma Capece Minutolo Farouk.
+Irma Capece Minutolo (6 August 1935 – 7 June 2023) was an Italian opera singer who was one of the last companions of King Farouk I of Egypt.
+In later years, she claimed she was the king's last wife and used the name Irma Capece Minutolo Farouk.

 Background

-She was born in Naples, Italy, reportedly a daughter of Augusto Capece Minutolo.
+Irma Capece Minutolo was born in Naples, Italy on 6 August 1935, reportedly a daughter of Augusto Capece Minutolo.

 In 1954, Time reported that Capece Minutolo's "right to be called a marchioness was recently disputed when two Italian newsmen declared that her parents were a chauffeur and a janitor's daughter."
 A trial for slander resulted, though its outcome is unknown.

 Career

+Capece Minutolo developed a successful opera career after the death of Farouk.

-In addition to her opera career, Capece Minutolo appeared in several motion pictures:
+In addition to her opera career, she appeared in several motion pictures: